Microhistory

 Microhistory is a genre of history that focuses on small units of research, such as an event, community, individual or a settlement.
-In its ambition, however, microhistory can be distinguished from a simple case study insofar as microhistory aspires to "[ask] large questions in small places", according to the definition given by Charles Joyner.
+According to Charles Joyner microhistory differs from case studies in that microhistory aspires to "[ask] large questions in small places".
 It is closely associated with social and cultural history.

 Origins

 Microhistory became popular in Italy in the 1970s.
 According to Giovanni Levi, one of the pioneers of the approach, it began as a reaction to a perceived crisis in existing historiographical approaches.
 Carlo Ginzburg, another of microhistory's founders, has written that he first heard the term used around 1977, and soon afterwards began to work with Levi and Simona Cerutti on Microstorie, a series of microhistorical works.

+The microhistorical movement gained momentum during the 1970s, a period in which macro-historical processes and social science–oriented historiography were increasingly being questioned.
+Emerging as a reaction against grand narratives and broad explanatory models such as Marxism, microhistory sought to shift the focus of history from dominant power centers to the margins, highlighting the experiences of “ordinary people” who had been neglected both in traditional political history and in social-scientific approaches.
+The Italian tradition of microstoria, shaped by figures such as Carlo Ginzburg, Giovanni Levi, Carlo Poni, and Edoardo Grendi, became institutionally consolidated through the journal Quaderni Storici, founded in 1966.